atlassubbed/atlas-webpack-init/README.md

 #### license

-`LICENSE.md` defaults to Apache-2.0.
-Should I change this to MIT?
+`LICENSE.md` defaults to MIT.
 Currently, there's no option to change it from the CLI.
 Changing it manually would simply require editing a line in `package.json` and editing the `LICENSE.md` file itself.

 #### private